 The doctor will listen to the baby's lungs with a stethoscope and then do an X-ray to see if there is excess fluid in the lungs.
 Sometimes the doctor may insert a tube into the lungs to take a sample of the lung fluid.
 The fluid is then tested to see what type of bacterium or virus is causing the infection, so that the doctor can choose the most effective drug to treat it.
 Babies with pneumonia are generally treated with antibiotics.
 They also may need additional oxygen until the infection clears up.

 Respiratory distress syndrome (RDS): Babies born before 34 weeks of pregnancy often develop this serious breathing problem.
-RDS is sometimes called hyaline membrane disease.
-Babies with RDS lack a chemical mixture called surfactant, which keeps the small air sacs in the lungs from collapsing.
+Babies with RDS do not have enough surfactant, which keeps the small air sacs in the lungs from collapsing.
 Treatment with surfactant helps affected babies breathe more easily.

 Babies with RDS also may receive a treatment called C-PAP (continuous positive airway pressure).
 The air may be delivered through small tubes in the baby's nose, or through a tube that has been inserted into his windpipe.
 As with surfactant treatment, C-PAP helps keep small air sacs from collapsing.
 C-PAP helps your baby breathe, but does not breathe for him.
 The sickest babies may temporarily need the help of a mechanical ventilator to breathe for them while their lungs recover.

 These heart defects are present at birth.
 They originate in the early part of pregnancy when the heart is forming.